top of page

 Fellow on Political Philosophy

-Xavier Ramirez is a 17-year-old political activist, researcher, and writer passionate about critically analyzing society through the lens of philosophy.
+Xavier Ramirez is an incoming student at Williams College, researcher, and writer passionate about critically analyzing society through the lens of philosophy.
 He is driven by studying power structures and achieving liberation through advocacy that is inclusive, innovative, and follows the principles of progress.
 He currently serves as the President of Policy Debate at Lincoln High School and is also a member of the LAUSD Governmental Student Advisory Council, the ACLU of SoCal's Youth Liberty Squad, and was a research intern at the USC Dornsife Center for the Political Future.
 Committed to the exploration of new ideas, he intends to combine the fields of political and philosophical research and advocacy to further social justice.

 1701627413790_edited.jpg